LizardFromStateFarm/Kuboard/README.md

 ## 📄 License

-This project is licensed under a custom open source license.
+This project is licensed under PolyForm Noncommercial License 1.0.0.
 See [LICENSE](LICENSE) for details.

 ### Third-Party Licenses